 9 Foods You Need to Eat to Build More Muscle

-If you want to build muscle—to torch calories and get sexy definition—you have to give your body the building blocks it needs, and that means protein.
+If you want to build muscle, you have to give your body the building blocks it needs, and that means protein.
 These are the foods that will make pumping iron pay off.
-(Hint: A delicious tropical fruit is one of them!)

-The recommended daily allowance (RDA) for protein is 0.8 grams per kilogram of body weight—that’s about 46 grams per day for a woman and 56 grams per day for a man.
+The recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of bodyweight—that’s about 46 grams per day for a woman and 56 grams per day for a man.
 However, that number could vary wildly depending on your daily caloric intake and physical activity.
 “If you’re strength training, your body requires more protein than the average person in order to repair muscle that’s broken down during training and build new muscle tissue,” says Lisa Davis, PhD, chief nutrition officer at Terra’s Kitchen.
-“The average weight lifter may need 1 gram of protein per kilogram of body weight, whereas a professional body builder may need 1.5 grams per kilogram of body weight.
-Don’t miss the 7 signs you’re not getting enough protein.
+“The average weight lifter may need 1 gram of protein per kilogram of body weight, whereas a professional bodybuilder may need 1.5 grams per kilogram of body weight.
+(Here’s what could happen if you don’t eat enough protein.)

-Quinoa is unique in that it’s one of very few plant-based foods that’s a complete protein.
+Quinoa is unique in that it’s one of the very few plant-based foods that’s a complete protein.
 “Complete proteins contain all nine essential amino acids that your body needs, but can’t produce on its own,” says Dr. Davis.
-Though meat eaters get plenty of protein through beef, chicken, fish, eggs, and dairy, vegetarians and vegans can turn to quinoa, usually considered a grain but actually a seed, to help pick up the slack.
+Though meat-eaters get plenty of protein through beef, chicken, fish, eggs, and dairy, vegetarians and vegans can turn to quinoa, usually considered a grain but actually a seed, to help pick up the slack.
 Quinoa packs in 8 grams of protein per cup and is a good source of fiber and iron to boot.
-Here’s what science has to say about the best exercise regimen to build muscle.
+(Here are 15 creative recipes that use quinoa.)

 A tropical fruit with protein?
 Dr. Davis says this exotic fruit delivers 4.2 grams of protein per cup.
 The good news doesn’t stop there.
-Since guava is packed with vitamin C (100 grams provides three times the RDA) it’s also a tasty way to fend off signs of skin aging, as it boosts production of collagen, which makes skin look smooth.
+Since guava is packed with vitamin C (100 grams provides three times the RDA) it’s also a tasty way to fend off signs of skin aging, as it boosts the production of collagen, which makes skin look smooth.
 Foods packed with vitamin C also improve your circulation.
-Now, learn the 15-minute strength training routine that works your entire body.
+Now, learn the 15-minute strength training routine to build muscle.

 Lean ground beef